NC3-LU/Diagnostic/documentation/userguide/README.md

 ![Administration Panel – User](img/UG_Diagnostic_011.PNG)

-You can see all the mail addresses which are authorised to connect to the diagnostic.
+You can see all the mail addresses which are authorized to connect to the diagnosis.
 You can click on the ![+ Add a user](img/UG_Diagnostic_014.PNG) button, so you can add a user.

 ![Administration Panel – Add User](img/UG_Diagnostic_015.PNG)